 2. 75% of people who voluntarily leave the company don’t actually quit their job - they quit their bosses.
 The people in your company are what drives success, and the company should be designed to support those people.
 There are three key drivers to employee engagement that all have to do with these interpersonal relationships: The relationship with Direct Manager, Belief in the Senior Leadership, and Pride in Working for the Company.
 Take this statistic as a reminder that to foster engagement (which ripple effects all aspects of the company), you have to foster the relationships.

 3. 40% of the workforce knows their companies goals, strategies, and tactics.
 Sure, employees don’t need to know all the fine details of your company, but they do deserve to have enough information to be able to promote your company.
-Keep your employees informed on how best to reach your company’s goals, and they’re sure to have a more focused work drive than those who are left in the dark.
+Keep your employees informed on how best to reach your company’s goals, track employee engagement strategies, and you're sure to have a more loyal and focused workforce.

 4. Highly engaged employees receive more feedback than those with low engagement.
 And it’s not necessarily the engagement that is driving management to give more feedback.
 In fact, it’s the other way around!
 The more feedback you provide to your employees, the more likely they are to stay engaged with the company.
 43% of highly-engaged employees receive feedback once a week.
 That’s a huge goal for many companies with a lot of employees, but it’s one to pay attention to because...